wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==
+= 2.0.6 =
+* define ADDTHIS_NO_NOTICES to prevent admin notices from displaying

+= 2.0.5 =
+* force service codes to be lowercase
+* If opting out of clickback tracking, set config to force opting out

+= 2.0.4 =
+* Fix conflict with other plugins
+* Prevent button js from appearing in feeds

 = 2.0.3 =
 * plugin should still work if theme doesn't have wp_head and wp_footer